Ebaka716/designSystem/memory-bank/activeContext.md

 - Aiming for a professional financial-services aesthetic.
 - Using CSS variables and data attributes provided by `shadcn/ui` components (like `sidebar`) for responsive layout adjustments.
 - Using CSS Grid for complex layout structures within components (e.g., new `RowV1`).
+- Wrapping icons in styled `span` elements can be a workaround for `React.cloneElement` type issues with certain icon libraries/types.
+- Using data arrays and `.map()` to render repetitive UI elements for better code maintainability on testing/demo pages.
+- Conditionally rendering component sections or internal structures based on props (e.g., `primaryContent` vs. text props in `DetailRowV1`).

 ## Learnings & Insights
 - `create-next-app` can be sensitive to parent directory names.